-Transfer Credits from another Institution
+Transfer Credits From Another Institution

 A student must be accepted to a postsecondary program at Gateway before transfer credits will be evaluated.
 Courses completed at a regionally accredited institution are evaluated to determine transferability.
 Coursework completed at an institution which is not regionally accredited may be evaluated through the credit for prior learning process to determine what proficiency credit may be granted.
 Gateway must have official transcripts on file before transfer credits are evaluated.

-Official transcripts are defined as transcripts sent

-directly to Gateway from the issuing institution, by a recognized electronic transcript service or hand-delivered by the student if the transcripts remain unopened in the issuing school's sealed envelope.
+Official transcripts are defined as transcripts sent directly to Gateway from the issuing institution, by a recognized electronic transcript service or hand-delivered by the student if the transcripts remain unopened in the issuing school's sealed envelope.
 Official transcripts must have the issuing school's seal and appropriate official's signature to be accepted.
+Official transcripts remain the property of Gateway Technical College and cannot be returned.
+Gateway Technical cannot provide students with copies of their transcripts from other institutions.
+Students requiring copies of transcripts from other institutions they have attended must obtain them directly from those institutions.
 A minimum grade of C is required for courses to be accepted in transfer.
 Courses with a grade of C- or below will not be accepted.